What to Do if You Cannot Access Your Store

 Drop and re-create your site’s cache

-https://www.example.com/x-cart/admin.php?drop_cache&access_key=XXXXXXXXXXXXXXReplace the portion “https://www.example.com/x-cart/” with the actual address of your store and use your actual Safe Mode access key instead of XXXXXXXXXXXXXX.
-The Safe Mode access key can be copied from the file
+The part “https://www.example.com/x-cart/” in the URL needs to be replaced with the actual address of your store website, and the part “XXXXXXXXXXXXXX” needs to be replaced with your actual Safe Mode access key.
+The Safe Mode access key can be found in the file

-Delete the folder var/run and the file var/.rebuildStarted in your X-Cart installation folder and go to your store’s Admin area.
+var/.rebuildStartedin your X-Cart installation folder, then go to your store’s Admin area.
 X-Cart will detect the absence of cache and will automatically launch the cache rebuild process.

 Contact your hosting team